Introducing Unmanned Self Storage: Tech + Automation Tips

 Revamping your business to an unmanned self storage model?
 Check out Gavin’s advice on the tech essentials you need in order to slash admin effort and give customers a truly contactless experience.

-When it comes to turning your current self storage facilities into unmanned ones, you need three key pieces of technology in place, at the minimum: online reservations and payments software, an ecommerce website, and self-service smart entry points.
+When it comes to turning your current self storage facilities into unmanned ones, you need three key pieces of technology in place, at the minimum: online booking and payments software, an ecommerce website, and self-service smart entry points.
 This tech—and the automation they deliver—are key to succeeding with this customer-friendly, low-effort, and highly profitable service approach.
 To help you along, here’s my advice on what to look for and think about as you research your options for each.